Immigration Law

 If You Evade Customs or Exceed Your Stay Limit

-For people who crossed by evading customs control or exceeded the legal stay limit granted by a visa or green card, requesting parole is not an option.
-However, you can request to be released on bail.
+For people who crossed by evading customs control or exceeded the legal stay limit granted by a visa or green card, requesting parole is generally not an option, except in certain humanitarian cases or for significant public benefit.
+However, you can request bail for release.

-The competent authority to decide in these cases is not ICE but an immigration judge.
-To be released from a detention center, you must show that you are not a threat to the community or public safety and that there will be no risk of escape.
+While immigration judges make decisions on bond and removal proceedings, ICE officers have initial authority to detain and release individuals on bond or parole.
+For release from a detention center, you must show the immigration court that you are not a threat to the community or public safety and that there will be no risk of escape.

 Having ties in the U.S. with family or friends who legally reside in the country and serve as sponsors is a great advantage.
 This is useful for demonstrating that a person can live in the country and attend all future legal meetings.